 “All of which is to say: What’s the meaning of malady?”

 Back in 1997, an Oregon study reported in the Journal of Acute and Critical Care did look at the meaning of illness for women with coronary heart disease.
 Researchers found that meaning actually evolved over time in a process they called seeking understanding.
-After the onset of symptoms, the women survivors in the study described three early responses:
+At the onset of symptoms, the women survivors in the study described three early responses:

 - 1. denial